Adult ADHD in the UK: Solutions and Support for a Better Life

 Having a balanced diet is generally advisable and beneficial.
 Many studies encourage those with ADHD to have a diet high in protein to stop blood sugars from rising, which can add to the hyperactive aspect of ADHD.

-However, the NHS stresses that while some people experience a link between their diet and either worsening or improving ADHD symptoms, further research is needed and talking to one’s GP before making any changes to your diet is highly advisable.
+However, the NHS stresses that whilst some people experience a link between their diet and either worsening or improving ADHD symptoms, further research is needed and talking to your GP before making any changes to your diet is highly advisable.

 - Panax Ginseng